Complaints policy

 Complaints about data protection

-The following complaints should initially be raised with the service responsible for the data to enable any issues to be resolved:
+The following complaints should initially be raised directly with our Data Protection Officer to enable any issues to be resolved:

 Should there remain concerns about how we handle data the customer should contact the complaints manager for advice and guidance.